 It was noted as a positive element that development of IT solutions in Austria is focused not on automation of functions/tasks, but on automation of processes, which provides an opportunity for upgrade of the business processes in line with best available practice;

 Austrian modules on cash management, debt management and asset management stirred a lot of interest from the participants, including for potential further study visits.
-Build in functions for risk management were mentioned as part of the strong features of the system;
+Build-in functions for risk management were mentioned as part of the strong features of the system;

-Participants arrived to the understanding that licence management is a separate seroius issue that requires a dedicated unit;
+Participants arrived to the understanding that license management is a separate seroius issue that requires a dedicated unit;

 It was noted that an interface for the vendors to enter their invoices right into the portal is a benefit of the Austrian system, which saves a lot of time for the ministries and MoFA, which only need to verify the informatoin.
 In majority of the PEMPAL countries invoices are entered into the system by treasury staff;